Dan-Albrecht/Connect-SDK-Windows/README.md

 * [General information about Connect SDK](http://www.connectsdk.com/discover/)

+## Fork Info
+This fork targets .NET Standard 2.0.

-##Including Connect SDK in your app
+## Including Connect SDK in your app
 * Clone this repository
 * Include the ConnectSDK.Windows project into your solution by right clicking your solution name, select add existing project and selecting the ConnectSdk.Windows.csproj file
 * Reference ConnectSDK.Windows from the project you want to use it by right clicking the project name, choose add refference and select the ConnectSDK.Windows project)